juliafraquelli/Taktile/README.md

 # Taktile Connector

-This project contains two connectors to utilize the [Taktile](https://taktile.com) API to execute decisions and retrieve their results.
+This project contains two [Camunda Connectors](https://docs.camunda.io/docs/next/components/connectors/introduction-to-connectors/) to utilize the [Taktile](https://taktile.com) API to execute decisions and retrieve their results.

 ## Required Connector Secrets
 Usage of these connectors requires the following connector secrets to be present: